JordanAdams/Notifly/README.md

 **inout** - How long the notification takes to fade in and out.

+##Planned Updates

+* Addition of a top notification.
+* Selection of which corner to show notification.
+* Option to slide the notification into view.
+* Option to link the notification to a url.
+* Optional close button on hover.
+* Pause the delay when hovered over.
+* Option for colour scheme.
+* Option for width.

 ##Issues

+**Known Issues:**

+* Notification doesn't stick when scrolling.

 Please report any issues you have with this plugin to me.